OF GAMES: 68 standard cartridges, 29 Sega Cards

 The SG-1000 was Sega’s first awkward step into the home console landscape, but don’t be shocked if you’ve never heard of it until today.
 The console was only released in Japan, Australia, New Zealand, and select parts of Europe, and was successful in exactly none of them.
 Thanks to the Famicom’s impact, the glut of consoles/home computers on the Japanese market, and the overall crappiness of the device, the SG-1000 was a relative failure, even upon release.

-The graphics of the majority of SG-1000 games look terrible next to Famicom releases of the same time (the SG-1000 has roughly the power of a Colecovision), and the SJ-200 joystick has been criticized for being “stiff and unresponsive.”
+The graphics for the majority of SG-1000 games look terrible next to Famicom releases of the same time (the SG-1000 has roughly the power of a Colecovision), and the SJ-200 joystick was criticized for being “stiff and unresponsive.”
 Like other consoles of the time, the joystick has a short cord length and is tethered to the console itself.
 This meant that, should the controller break, it would be incredibly difficult to replace.
 Couple ugly games and bad controls with a lack of third-party support, and it was clear that the SG-1000 wasn’t long for this world.
 This didn’t stop Sega from trying to extend the console’s lifespan, though.

 If you grew up in the 90s, you know of Sega’s fondness for releasing an exorbitant amount of peripherals and unnecessary add-ons.
 This trend started with the SG-1000.
 Two add-ons of note include the Card Catcher, a device that allowed players to use Sega Cards on the console (Sega Cards were cheaper to produce than cartridges, but had less storage space on them – more on them in the ‘Peripherals’ section); and the SK-1100 keyboard.
 The keyboard cost almost as much as the system itself, and turned the SG-1000 (for all intents and purposes) into an altogether different device: the SC-3000, Sega’s one and only home computer.
 The SC-3000 was released in the same month as the SG-1000 and shares much of the console’s technical specs, as well.
 Because the SC-3000 is a computer and not a console, however, I will not be discussing it in detail on the site.
 Check SegaRetro for more information on the SC-3000.